minidogg/Bopl-Networker/packets.md

   - Player team
   - Player ready
 - 4 - Seems to be from when a person readies up.
 This also appears to sync their abilities to everyone else.
+   - Nothing preventing you from changing abilities mid game it appears.